billthefarmer/crossword/README.md

 search the **Search** button is disabled.
-The anagram search uses a smaller 58,000 word dictionary to reduce the search time, and because the larger dictionary contains a large number of not very useful three and four letter words and scronyms.
+The anagram search uses a smaller 58,000 word dictionary to reduce the search time, and because the larger dictionary contains a large number of not very useful three and four letter words and acronyms.

 This anagram algorithm is intended as a useful additional function to the crossword clue search, but is in no way comprehensive.
 Use one of